is8ac/GHistoryScraper/README.md

 # Google History Scraper
 Scrapes your full Google history found [here](https://history.google.com/history/app).

 Google allows you to download your search history, and you can usually grab the browser's local history.
 However, Google does not yet allow users to download their full web and app activity.
 (Note that this may be turned off by default, you can change this at [here](https://www.google.com/settings/accounthistory/search).)
-Google shows you this history, but only 24 entrys at a time.
+Google shows you this history, but only 24 entries at a time.

-For each page this Python script scraps the relevint data and appends it to the end of the file
+For each page this Python script scrapes the relevant data and appends it to the end of the file.

 ## Setup
 You will need [Selenim](http://www.seleniumhq.org/) and [BeautifulSoup](http://www.crummy.com/software/BeautifulSoup).